opral/monorepo/source-code/core/src/lint/README.md

 3. A callback function that gets passed the settings of the lint rule.
 It must return an object with the following properties:

    - `setup`: A function that can be used to open connections or setup other stuff that will be used during the lint process.\
-      The `setup` function gets called with the following parameter: `{ env, referenceLanguage, languages, context }` where
+      The `setup` function gets called with the following parameter: `{ referenceLanguage, languages, context }` where
-     - `env` are the [environment functions](https://inlang.com/documentation/environment-functions) used to e.g. be able to import modules.
      - `referenceLanguage` is the reference language of ths repository.
      - `languages` is an array of the supported languages.
      - `context` is the context of the linting process, that provides utility functions to report lint violations to any node.